rilwan99/swap-ui/README.md

 ## Key Technical Decisions

-### 1. Performance Optimization: Smart Debouncing
+### 1. Perf Optimization: Debouncing

-**The Problem:** Each keystroke could trigger an API call, overwhelming the server and creating a janky user experience.
+Each time a user enters a USD amount or selects a token, a request is sent to the backend API route (`/api/token-price`), which fetches current prices from `@funkit/api-base`.
+Without optimization, this creates a performance bottleneck.

-**The Solution:** Implemented a 500ms debounce on USD input.
-After testing various delays (300ms felt too fast, 700ms felt sluggish), 500ms hit the sweet spot between responsiveness and efficiency.
+**The Solution:** Implemented a **500ms debounce** on USD input.
+This delays API calls until the user stops typing, ensuring we only fetch prices for the final amount.

-**Impact:** Reduces API calls by ~80% during typing while maintaining a snappy feel.
+Why 500ms?
+After testing various delays, 500ms feels like the sweet spot: instant but eliminates noise

 ### 2. State Management: React Query Over Redux